udayanshevade/trivia-fullstack-nd-01/backend/README.md

 - General
   - Creates a new question with the passed in form json data
+  - Request Arguments:
-  - Request Arguments: object containing question, answer, difficulty and category
+    - body: an object containing question, answer, difficulty and category
   - Returns: An object with a single key, success, signifying whether the question was saved
 - Sample: `curl http://localhost:5000/categories -X POST -H "Content-Type: application/json" - d '{ question: 'foo?', answer: 'bar', difficulty: 10, category: 5 }'`